Transamerica (film): Production

+Alexandra Billings was initially offered the lead role of Bree.

 In reference to her nude scene in the bathtub, Felicity Huffman said there were supposed to be a lot more bubbles, but because they were 'a little indie running a day late and a dollar short', they tried dish detergent and other things but there was not the time to do something else, so she was more exposed than anticipated."

 Soundtrack

 The Transamerica soundtrack includes cuts written by members of Old Crow Medicine Show.
 Christopher Day "Critter" Fuqua wrote "Take 'Em Away", performed by the group.
 "We're All in This Together" was written by Ketch Secor and Willie Watson, also performed by Old Crow.
-Both songs were published by Blood Donor Music, Administered by Bug Music, Inc. (BMI), and made available courtesy of Nettwerk Productions.
+Both songs were published by Blood Donor Music, administered by Bug Music, Inc. (BMI), and made available courtesy of Nettwerk Productions.
 "Travelin' Thru" was written and performed by Dolly Parton.
 The song was nominated for an Academy Award for Best Song, for the Golden Globe for Best Original Song, and for the Broadcast Film Critics Association for Best Song.
 According to the New York Times website, "Travelin' Thru" won for best original song at the Phoenix Film Critics Society Awards 2005.
 It was also nominated for a Grammy Award for Best Song from a Movie.